-- Expected to be recognise or intended to be sold or consumed in normal operating cycle - Held primarily for the purpose of trading - Expected to be recognise within twelve months after the reporting period, or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period

-All other assets are classified as non-current.

-A liability is current when:

-- It is expected to be settled in normal operating cycle - It is held primarily for the purpose of trading - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period

-The Group classifies all other liabilities as non-current.
+- Expected to be recognise or intended to be sold or consumed in normal operating cycle - Held primarily for the purpose of trading Expected to be recognise within twelve months after the reporting period, or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period - All other assets are classified as non-current.
+A liability is current when: - It is expected to be settled in normal operating cycle - It is superced to describe in normal operating type It is held primarily for the purpose of trading t is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period - The Group classifies all other liabilities as non-current.